-For community college students, the MSTQE courses they take at Northeastern:
+For community college students, MSTQE courses they take at Northeastern:

 - can be applied toward their associate degree

-- fulfill both general education requirements in math and science
+- fulfill general education requirements in math and science

-It is our commitment to prepare our students to be able to effectively teach future K-8 students in math and science.
-We offer courses that cover the content they will be responsible to teach, in addition to providing them with early field experiences such as, judging local and regional science fairs, working with current teachers and MSTQE alumni and their current students, and opportunities to create interdisciplinary projects that show the connection between math and science.
+It is our commitment to prepare our students to be able to effectively teach K-8 students in math and science.
+The MSTQE program offers courses that cover the content they will be responsible to teach and opportunities to create interdisciplinary projects that show the connection between math and science.